Keonapang/RovHer/README.md

 # Resources

-RovHer scores for all UK Biobank 4,927,152 rare variants used in this manuscript, along with pre-computed scores for all 79,971,228 possible autosomal rare variants in humans, will be made available to download on Zenodo upon publication.
+RovHer scores for all 4,927,152 rare variants analyzed in this study from the UK Biobank, as well as pre-computed scores for 79,971,228 possible autosomal rare variants in humans, will be made publicly available for download on Zenodo upon publication.

-We also provide another set of 79,971,228 scores that was not trained on prediction features that have commercial licensing requirements.
+A separate set of 79,971,228 scores, trained without prediction features subject to commercial licensing restrictions, will also be provided.

 <!-- Acknowledgements -->
 ## Acknowledgements